NEW! As of February 6, 2020, our delivery bags are fully compostable!

-At Grocery Gateway we've been green for a long time, so when we finally commited to 'going green' as a company, the decision only seemed natural.
+At Grocery Gateway we've been green for a long time, so when we finally committed to 'going green' as a company, the decision only seemed natural.
 When it comes to grocery shopping there are a lot of important choices we can make to minimize our impact on the planet.
 We want you to know, we’ve heard you – your concerns about packaging and minimizing waste, your consistent care for the environment – and we agree.

 You may notice changes in how your order is delivered, or how your items are packed, we’re currently exploring new and unique solutions that address our shared concerns.
-By 2025, it’s our goal to achieve an effective “0 waste” outcome, meaning we’re minimizing our use of plastics, cardboard and food waste and cutting back on our carbon emissions.
+By 2025, it’s our goal to achieve an effective “Zero Waste” outcome, meaning we’re minimizing our use of plastics, cardboard and food waste and cutting back on our carbon emissions.
 We care about the environmental footprint we leave behind, and we want you to care too.

 It is as much our obligation to be socially responsible as it is to deliver you friendly service, that brings you good food and makes your weekly shopping easy.